Report a Problem with Your Care

 You will need Adobe Acrobat Reader 6.0 or later to view the PDF files.
 Download Adobe Acrobat Reader.

 IEHP strives to help resolve any questions or issues Members may have.
 To ensure that our Members receive the best care, we need them to report any issues.
-Issues can be, trouble getting care, witnessing any type of fraud, or if a Member feels that their personal and private information has been misused.
+Issues can be, witnessing any type of fraud, or if a Member feels that their personal and private information has been misused.

 How Do I Report an Issue?